 - Never provide your password by email or in response to a request by email.

 - Don't type in your passwords on computers you do not control.
-Computers in labs, kiosks, cafes, etc could be infected with spyware or keystroke logging software; don't enter passwords if it's not your computer.
+Computers in other venues could be infected with spyware or keystroke logging software; don't enter passwords if it's not your computer.

 - Never tell others your passwords.